subhash1107/quizPy/README.md

 - Immediate feedback after each answer
 - Displays final score out of 10
 - Option to save the score with username and date-time
+- Saved scores in json file if existing user then save inside same user container otherwise create other.
 - Uses `colorama` for clean colored output in terminal

 ---